mick88/samp-client/README.md

 ## RCON and query client library for  Python

 A modern Python library for querying and managing SA-MP servers.

+Supported Python version 2.7, 3.4, 3.5 and 3.6

 ### Installation
 ```bash